pflanze/lili/README.md

 See [plan](docs/plan.md) and [javascript-plan](docs/javascript-plan.md).

-The resulting implementation aims for the following features:
+The resulting Scheme implementation aims for the following features:

+- full support for first-class continuations and tail-call optimization, good debugging support
 - precise garbage collection with low latency
 - allow lexical life time analysis of variables, early letting go of references